AI-READI/pyfairdatatools/changes/clinicaltrials.md

   - `LeadSponsor` has been renamed to `leadSponsor`
     - `LeadSponsorName` has been renamed to `leadSponsorName`
     - `leadSponsorIdentifier` has been added
+      - `leadSponsorIdentifierValue` has been added and is now required
-    - `leadSponsorIdentifierScheme` has been added
+      - `leadSponsorIdentifierScheme` has been added and is now required
+      - `schemeURI` has been added
     - `schemeURI` has been added
   - `ResponsibleParty` has been renamed to `responsibleParty`
     - `ResponsiblePartyInvestigatorFullName` has been removed and replaced with `responsiblePartyInvestigatorFirstName` and `responsiblePartyInvestigatorLastName`